Phipsi/esc403/doc/01_proposal/proposal.md

 ## What questions will we try to answer with the project?

-1. How does weather affect foot and bike traffic in Zurich City?
+- **Question #1** : How does weather, season and population affect foot and bike traffic in Zurich City and is it possible to predict? <br>
+**Why does it matters** : This could help public transport planners, city planners, street food vendors or for example city bike rental companies to improve their ressource allocation problem.

 2. How many city bikes would need to be provided depending on weather condition and season (or month)?

 ## What techniques will be used?